zakirullin/cognitive-load/README.es.md

 <!-- I have two pet projects, both of them are somewhat 5K lines of code.
 The first one has 80 shallow classes, whereas the second one has only 7 deep classes.
 I haven't been maintaining any of these projects for one year and a half. -->

-Tengo dos proyectos personales, ambos con aproximadamente 5k líneas de código.
-El primero tiene unas 80 clases sencillas, mientras que el segundo solo tiene 7 clases complejas.
-No he realizado ningún mantenimiento en ninguno de estos proyectos durante el último año y medio.
+Tenía dos proyectos personales, ambos con aproximadamente 5k líneas de código.
+El primero tenía unas 80 clases sencillas, mientras que el segundo solo tenía 7 clases complejas.
+No había realizado ningún mantenimiento en ninguno de estos proyectos durante el último año y medio.

 <!-- Once I came back, I realised that it was extremely difficult to untangle all the interactions between those 80 classes in the first project.
 I would have to rebuild an enormous amount of cognitive load before I could start coding.
 On the other hand, I was able to grasp the second project quickly, because it had only a few deep classes with a simple interface. -->

-Una vez que  los retome, me di cuenta de que era extremadamente difícil comprender todas las interacciones entre las 80 clases del primer proyecto.
+Una vez que los retomó, se dio cuenta de que era extremadamente difícil comprender todas las interacciones entre las 80 clases del primer proyecto.
 Tendría que volver a aprender una gran cantidad de conceptos antes de poder empezar a programar.
 Por otro lado, el segundo proyecto fue fácil de entender, ya que solo tenía unas pocas clases complejas con una interfaz sencilla.

 > Los mejores componentes son aquellos que ofrecen una funcionalidad potente pero con una interfaz sencilla.
 >